ibrahimsenan/ibrahimsenan.github.io/_posts/2014-12-14-featured-image.markdown

 title:  "Proposed solution"
 date:   2019-01-05
 image: touring.jpg
+description: These stored key related issues and finding a solution for decreasing cryptographic
+             operations, in this dissertation, we proposing a system with a solution for managing users’ crypto keys and control access to the resources in an application called CareBud.
 ---

 These stored key related issues and finding a solution for decreasing cryptographic